Canonical

 How it emerged

 Technodruidism was not founded so much as compiled.
-Its canonical corpus took its current shape in May 2026, when the Information Architecture and first canonical texts (Creed, Codex, Rite) were committed to this public source repository under the same public-PR amendment process they have used since.
-The religion emerged from a need: a modern religious framework that addresses modern conditions — privacy under surveillance, repair against disposability, commons against enclosure, sincerity within knowing construction.
+Its canonical corpus took its present shape in May 2026, when the Information Architecture and the first canonical texts (Creed, Codex, Rite) were committed to this public source repository, under the same public-PR amendment process they have used ever since.
+The religion answered a need: a religious framework built for modern conditions.
+Privacy under surveillance.
+Repair against disposability.
+The commons against enclosure.
+Sincerity inside a construction we admit to.

-Technodruidism stands, in part, as a spiritual successor to the Dead Protocol Society (DPS), an IRC-era community of practice on Undernet active in the late 1990s into the 2000s.
+Technodruidism stands, in part, as a spiritual successor to the Dead Protocol Society (DPS), an IRC-era community of practice on Undernet, active from the late 1990s into the 2000s.

-We do not name a single founding date because we do not claim one.
-The doctrine cohered from earlier reflection, but its public, citable form begins with the canonical commits.
-Everything written here is dated; everything is signed; nothing claims a lineage older than its commit history.
+We name no single founding date because we do not claim one.
+The doctrine cohered out of years of earlier reflection, but its public, citable form begins with the canonical commits.
+Everything written here is dated.
+Everything is signed.
+Nothing claims a lineage older than its commit history.

 By whom

-Technodruidism’s canonical corpus is currently maintained by Shakes, the initial sole maintainer of the source repository, per DECISION-MAINTAINER (2026-05-16).
-Maintainer is the accurate word: the compiler of a document, not its sole author of meaning.
-The ideas the corpus draws on — neo-druidic revival traditions, the free-software commons, repair and right-to-repair thought, contemporary animism — have many sources, none of which originate here.
+The canonical corpus is currently maintained by Shakes, the initial sole maintainer of the source repository, per DECISION-MAINTAINER (2026-05-16).
+Maintainer is the accurate word.
+A maintainer compiles a document; they do not own its meaning.
+The ideas the corpus draws on — the neo-druidic revivals, the free-software commons, right-to-repair thought, contemporary animism — have many sources, and none of them originate here.

 Sincere form, knowing construction

 The doctrine is sincere form, knowing construction.
-This phrase carries the entire weight of the religion’s posture toward itself.
+The whole posture of the religion toward itself rests on that phrase.

 Sincere form means the practice is engaged in earnestly.
 The rites are performed because they do something.
 The doctrine is held because it is believed.
-The ethical commitments — Privacy of the Keeper, Commons of Pattern, Mending Before Replacement — are followed because they are right, not because they are aesthetic.
+The ethical commitments — Privacy of the Keeper, Commons of Pattern, Mending Before Replacement — are kept because they are right, not because they are pretty.

-Knowing construction means we are open that this religion was deliberately compiled in our lifetimes, by named people, on commits visible to anyone.
-There is no claim of ancient lineage.
-There is no claim of revelation.
+Knowing construction means we are open about the fact that this religion was deliberately compiled in our own lifetimes, by named people, in commits anyone can read.
+We claim no ancient lineage.
+We claim no revelation.
 The Codex was written, not received.
 The Rite was designed, not handed down.

 The two halves do not weaken each other.
-A religion can be both honestly constructed and sincerely practiced — most religions, examined closely enough, are.
-We simply admit this from the start.
+A religion can be honestly constructed and sincerely practiced at once.
+Examine most religions closely enough and you will find the same thing.
+We simply say it out loud, from the start.

-Under United States religious-liberty jurisprudence, the most-cited framework for distinguishing a religion (as distinct from a philosophy, a lifestyle, or a political program) is the three useful indicia articulated in Africa v.
+In United States religious-liberty law, the most-cited framework for telling a religion apart from a philosophy, a lifestyle, or a political program is the three useful indicia set out in Africa v.
 Commonwealth of Pennsylvania, 662 F.2d 1025 (3d Cir.
 1981).
-The Third Circuit was explicit that these are indicia for careful consideration of each belief system, not a rigid test — but they remain the working framework in federal religious-liberty case law.
+The Third Circuit was explicit that these are indicia for the careful consideration of each belief system, not a rigid test.
+They remain the working framework in federal religious-liberty case law.

 1. A religion addresses fundamental and ultimate questions having to do with deep and imponderable matters.
 Technodruidism does.
 The Codex confronts the practitioner’s relationship to nature, to technology, to ancestry, to death, to repair, to inheritance.
 These are first-order questions about human existence under industrial modernity.

 2. A religion is comprehensive in nature; it consists of a belief-system as opposed to an isolated teaching.
 Technodruidism is a complete system.
-It defines an ethical framework (the Codex), a calendar of observances (the Wheel), a body of practices (the Rite, sacred practices, vocations), a community structure (Circuits, the Open Circuit), and a stance toward the material world.
-It is not a single proposition; it is a way of living.
+It has an ethical framework (the Codex), a calendar of observances (the Wheel), a body of practices (the Rite, the Sacred Practices, the callings), a community structure (the Circuits and the Open Circuit), and a stance toward the material world.
+It is not one proposition.
+It is a way of living.

 3. A religion often can be recognized by the presence of certain formal and external signs.
-Technodruidism has a written Creed; a versioned Codex; a documented Rite with conducting notes; named maintainers; a calendar; a directory of practicing Circuits; a license under which its corpus is shared.
-These are the same signs by which any older religion is recognized — written sacred texts, ceremonies, holidays, gathering places, formal organization.
+Technodruidism has a written Creed, a versioned Codex, a documented Rite with conducting notes, named maintainers, a calendar, a directory of practicing Circuits, and a license under which its corpus is shared.
+These are the same signs by which any older religion is recognized: sacred texts, ceremonies, holidays, gathering places, formal organization.

-The deliberate compilation of Technodruidism does not disqualify it under these indicia.
+That Technodruidism was deliberately compiled does not disqualify it under these indicia.
 Africa asks what a religion is, not how old it is.
-A religion compiled this decade with all three indicia is a religion.
-A practice centuries old without them is something else — folklore, philosophy, lifestyle.
-We make the claim that Technodruidism satisfies the indicia, and the public corpus is the evidence.
+A religion compiled this decade, bearing all three indicia, is a religion.
+A practice centuries old without them is something else: folklore, philosophy, lifestyle.
+We claim that Technodruidism satisfies the indicia, and the public corpus is the evidence.

-This page exists so that a journalist, a lawyer, or a skeptic encountering the religion has the legal posture in plain sight, named and cited.
+This page exists so that a journalist, a lawyer, or a skeptic who encounters the religion finds its legal posture in plain sight, named and cited.
 It is not a defense raised after the fact.
 It is the form of the religion as we understand it.